Ignotus/uva-machine-learning/README.md

 ## Copyright

-Copyright (c) 2016 Minh Ngo
+Copyright (c) 2015, 2016 Minh Ngo

 This project is distributed under the [MIT license](LICENSE).
-It's a part of the Machine Learning 1 course taught by Ted Meeds and Max Welling at the University of Amsterdam.
+It's a part of the Machine Learning 1 and the Machine Learning 2 courses taught by Ted Meeds, Joris Mooij and Max Welling at the University of Amsterdam.
 Please follow the [UvA regulations governing Fraud and Plagiarism](http://student.uva.nl/en/az/content/plagiarism-and-fraud/plagiarism-and-fraud.html) in the case if you are a student.